-The Diefenbaker Canada Centre (DCC) is recruiting for a temporary, part-time Heritage Interpreter (15‑20 hours per week).
+The Diefenbaker Canada Centre (DCC) is recruiting for a part-time Heritage Interpreter for the period November 8, 2021, to February 26, 2022.
+The successful candidate will work 20 hours per week.

-Candidates must be a current undergraduate university student who has completed ideally at least two years of study; preferred fields are education, political or international studies, history, or other humanities fields.
-The candidate must currently be pursuing full-time studies.
-This position is funded in part by Young Canada Works.
+Candidates will have ideally completed at least two years of undergraduate education; preferred fields are education, political or international studies, history, or other humanities fields.
+This position will be partially funded through Canada Summer Jobs, and applicants must meet the eligibility requirements for this program.

-- Culturally aware and a desire to work with people of all ages and backgrounds
+- Be culturally aware and a desire to work with people of all ages and backgrounds

 - Excellent verbal and written communication skills